The Three Greatest Players of Irish B/C Button Accordion Playing

 Three Legendary Button Accordion Players

-The traditional Irish accordion scene has produced some extraordinary musicians over the years but three names will come up again and again when you discuss B/C accordion music with fellow trad music lovers namely, Paddy O’Brien, Joe Burke & Finbarr Dwyer.
+The traditional Irish accordion scene has produced some extraordinary musicians over the years but three names will come up again and again when you discuss Irish button accordion music with fellow trad music lovers, namely, Paddy O’Brien, Joe Burke and Finbarr Dwyer.

-Paddy O’Brien born in 1922 hails from Nenagh in Co.
+Born in 1922, Paddy O’Brien hailed from Nenagh in Co.
 Tipperary and came from a musical family.
-His father was fiddle player, Dinny O’Brien and there were frequent sessions in the family home.
+His father Dinny O’Brien was a renowned fiddle player and there were frequent sessions in the family home.

-He started on the fiddle but had little love for it.
+Paddy started on the fiddle but had little love for it.
 It was his neighbour’s two row button accordion that caught his eye.
-He started practicing secretly on it and thanks to his natural musicality, he quickly mastered it.
+He started practicing on it in secret.
+Thanks to his natural musicality, he quickly mastered it.

 He went on to play with Seán Ó Riada’s Ceoltóirí Cualann, Lough Derg Céilí Band, the Aughrim Slopes Céilí Band and in 1949 he joined the Tulla Céilí Band replacing Joe Cooley – giant of the C#D accordion style.